 The Board has reviewed the need for an internal audit function and has decided that the systems and procedures employed by the Administrator and Portfolio Adviser, including their own internal controls and procedures, provide sufficient assurance that a sound system of risk management and internal control, to safeguard the Shareholders' investment and the Company's assets, is maintained.
 An internal audit function specific to the Company is therefore considered unnecessary.
-Full details are set out in the Audit Committee Report.
+Full details are set out in the Audit Committee Report on pages 55 to 57.